-For L/H lay strand you would rotate the cable clockwise, or rotate the fitting clockwise.
+For L/H lay strand, rotate the cable and the fitting clockwise.
 This will help to prevent the cable from fraying or "unlaying" while it is inserted into the fitting.
 Insert cut cables into Push-Lock® fittings approximately 1.062" until you feel it rest against a hard stop and then pull against the fitting to secure the wedges in the fitting.